benvilliere/atelier/README.md

 - Better console output (emoji as constants, everywhere applicable, colors etc)
 - Check new version
 - Timeline: Ability to filter by time, type
+- Replay command: generate a video showing the evolution of the project (pass amount of frames, start, end timestamps, --now, --end and use ffmpeg to generate a video from screenshots)